 ODI is a very special format in terms of international cricket.
-This is mainly because ODI is now becoming quite popular among people for reasons such as their one-day formation and the teams that play come from all over the world.
-It is also a matter of the fact that people like to see them as they do not last much longer and thus do not waste a lot of people’s time.
+This is mainly because ODI is now becoming quite popular among people for reasons such as their one-day formation and the teams that play coming from all over the world.
+It is also a matter of fact that people like to see them as they do not last much longer and thus do not waste a lot of people’s time.

 Players also play this match to have some fun and create the reputation of their team and the country.
 Even the rules and regulations of this format of cricket are somewhat different in one way and similar in others.
 Thus, people who know cricket and the rules that are in place in it.